 When we have out-of-town guests, we take them for lunch at George’s Ocean Terrace.
 I think it’s a quintessential San Diego experience because it highlights the best of what we’re known for.

 Plus, what’s better than sipping a nice glass of wine in our sunshine with friends?
-The tables are shaded by umbrellas and are currently divided with glass partitions.
-I recommend making reservations and asking for a table against the glass fence because it’s closest to the Cove.
+They have shaded tables, and I recommend making reservations and asking for a table against the glass fence because it’s closest to the Cove.

-If not George’s, find another al fresco dining spot near you.
-Our restaurants could certainly use the support right now.
+If not George’s, find another al fresco dining spot near where you’re staying.

 A glider with an orange parachute prepares to run off the cliff to take-off, one of the coolest outdoor activities San Diego has to offer.